marsskom/magento-module-template/README.md

 ## Script Usage

-After the bundle build, you can use it in simple way (for instance, from current project folder):
+After the bundle was built, you can use it in simple way (for instance, from current project folder):

 ```bash
 ./bin/script.sh -d /path/to/magento1/app/code